-The sparkling season of Christmas concludes and we gently pack away the creche.
-This ritual becomes more tender every year.
-It is a moment to contemplate each witness to the Nativity, to ponder the soul of each shepherd, each magi, of the silent Saint Joseph and Holy Mary.
+The sparkling Christmas season ends and we gently pack away the creche. ritual becomes more tender every year.
+It is a moment to contemplate each witness to the Nativity, to ponder the soul of each shepherd, each of the Magi, of the silent Saint Joseph and Holy Mary.

 Then, the Babe.
 Who are you?
 How fragile, “image of the eternal God.”
 What do you wish to reveal by coming to us in this way?

-The season ends with the Baptism of our Lord.
+The season concludes with the Baptism of our Lord.
 Msgr.
 Rulolph Bandas illuminates the aspects of Christ’s baptism revealing what happened at our own baptism: “At Christ’s baptism the Holy Spirit descended upon Him; at our Baptism the Trinity took its abode in our soul.
 At His baptism Christ was proclaimed the ‘Beloved Son’ of the Father; at our Baptism we become the adopted sons of God.”